Laugharne/solana_rareskills/04 - Accounts and Storage in Solana/27 - Init_if_needed in Anchor and the Reinitialization Attack.md

 Is your intent by doing either of those actions to restart the counter or end the life of the counter?
 If your application never expects the counter to be reset, this could lead to bugs.

+> In french : "*Votre intention en effectuant l'une ou l'autre de ces actions est-elle de redémarrer le compteur ou de mettre fin à la vie du compteur ?
+Si votre application n'attend jamais à ce que le compteur soit réinitialisé, cela pourrait entraîner des bugs.*"

-Anchor wants you to think through your intent with this, which is why it makes you jump through the extra hoop of enabling a feature flag in Cargo.toml.
+Anchor wants you to think through your intent with this, which is why it makes you jump through the extra hoop of enabling a feature flag in "Cargo.toml".

+> In french : "*Anchor souhaite que vous réfléchissiez à votre intention avec cela, c'est pourquoi il vous oblige à passer par une étape supplémentaire pour activer un indicateur de fonctionnalité dans « Cargo.toml ».*"

-If you are okay with the counter getting reset back at some point and counting back up, reinitialization is not an issue.
-But if the counter should never reset to zero under any circumstance, then it would probably be better for you to implement the **`initialization()` function** separately and add a safeguard to make sure it can only be called once in it’s lifetime (*for example, storing a boolean flag in a separate account*).
+- If you are **okay** with the counter getting reset back at some point and counting back up, reinitialization is not an issue.
+- But if the counter should **never reset to zero** under any circumstance, then it would probably be better for you to implement the **`initialization()` function** separately and add a **safeguard** to make sure it can only be called **once in it’s lifetime** (*for example, storing a boolean flag in a separate account*).

 Of course, your program might not necessarily have the mechanism to transfer the account to the system program or withdraw lamports from the account.
 But Anchor has no way of knowing this, so it always throws out the warning about `init_if_needed` because it cannot determine whether the account can go back into an initializable state.